bobossler/collatz-conjecture/README.md

 ## Things To Do
 - Do more than just print results to screen; maybe write to a file
-- Record/store highest integer found in the sequence
 - Integrate with a db to catalog all sequneces created